MP Estate Planning UK

 What is the difference between an executor and an administrator?

-How do probate courts handle cases where the executor is deceased?
+How does the Probate Registry handle cases where the executor is deceased?

 When should I seek legal advice regarding an executor’s death?